taehyounpark/queryosity/README.md

 Coherent data analysis in C++.
-- Multithreaded and computationally optimal processing of the dataset.
+- Multithreaded processing of the dataset.
-- Fast and intuitive computation of column values.
+- Declarative computation of column values.
 - Clear chain and/or branches of selections applied to entries.
-- Systematic variations of an analysis computation performed simultaneously.
+- Propagation of systematic variations through an analysis.
-- Customizable handling & output of analysis results.
+- Customizable logic & output of analysis results.

-The purpose of this library is to provide a clear, ***_abstract_*** interface for users to implement the above features crucial for any rigorous dataset transformation procedures.

 ## Prerequisites
 - C++17 standard compiler
 - CMake 3.12 or newer

-## Key concept
+## Key concepts

+A clear way to define the logic data analysis procedures is crucial not only for the technical robustness of the results, but also to enable a way for analyzers to consistently extend and investigate complicated dataset transformation procedures as a project develops.
+This library provide an ***_abstract_*** interface for users to achieve these features.

 - An `analysis` entity that represents the entire dataset.
 - Performing an operation outputs a `delayed` node representing the booked action.
   - The processing of the dataset performing booked actions are triggered upon accessing the result of a node.
 - Further operations can be done in the context of existing ones, which are provided as input arguments.
-  - Some of these operations are called from the analysis, others from individual nodes.
-  - By construction, the computation graph is prevented from forming recursive node operations.
+  - By construction, the computation graph is prevented from forming recursions.
 - A node can be systematically `varied` for which an alternate definition of the action is included in the analysis.
-  - The union of applied variations is ensured to be reflected in any nodes involving any input node(s) with variation(s).
+  - All other operations that involve varied nodes carry them through, such that the end results represent the full union of all applicable variations.
+  - The propagation is "transparent", meaning no changes to the rest of interface calls are needed to see the variations in effect.

+Some of these paradigms are already de-facto standard in other programming languages such as Python (e.g. `dask.delayed`), while others (e.g. `varied<T>`) is not as much so.

 ## Applied walkthrough